 Note that for colleges with no reported on-campus room and board, the average net price has been increased to account for living expenses.
 This number may not only reflect the net price paid to the school for tuition.

 |Lake Sumter State College||70.5% more expensive|

 |Eastern Florida State College||2% less expensive|

 Being a school offering two year programs, prospective students should consider the multi year outlay when budgeting the cost for two years at Hillsborough Community College.

-At the current published rates, an estimated total tuition, fees and living expense price for a 2 year associate degree at Hillsborough Community College is $24,412 for students graduating in normal time.
+At the current published rates, an estimated total tuition, fees and living expense price for a 2 year associate degree at HCC is $36,416 for students graduating in normal time.
 This methodology for estimating the 2 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.

 A potentially more accurate but less conservative estimate of a degree cost can be made by using the school's annual $4,966 in-state net price as the basis.
 Applying this cost over 2 would estimate the cost of a degree at $9,932**

 **Based on a 2 year multiple of Average Annual Net Price for in state students receiving grant or scholarship aid reported to the U.S. Department of Education's 2019/2020 IPEDS Survey.
 Financial aid is only available to those who qualify.
 Consult this school's net price calculator for further understanding of your potential net price.

 Most colleges don't charge students on an annual basis but instead require payment semester by semester.
 If you ever need to take an additional semester of classes to complete you degree you shouldn't have to pay for a full academic year.
 These our estimated costs for a semester at Hillsborough Community College.